nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty (No lessons in schedule list).
+The list is empty (no lessons in schedule list).
-  Use case ends.
+  <br>Use case ends.
 * 3a.
 The given lesson index is invalid.
     * 3a1.
 The app informs the user of the error.
     * 3a2.
 The user enters new data.
-    * Use case resumes from step 3.
+  <br>Use case resumes from step 3.
 * 5a.
 The given task index is invalid.
-    * 3a1.
+    * 5a1.
 The app informs the user of the error.
-    * 3a2.
+    * 5a2.
 The user enters new data.
-    * Use case resumes from step 5.
+  <br>Use case resumes from step 5.
+* 5b.
+The task list is empty (no tasks in the task list of the lesson).
+  <br>Use case ends.

 ### Non-Functional Requirements

 1. Should work on any Windows, Linux, and MacOs as long as it has Java `11` or above installed.

-2. Should be able to hold up to 1000 persons without a noticeable(> 1 second) sluggishness in performance for typical usage.
+2. Should be able to hold up to:
+   * 1000 persons without a noticeable(> 1 second) sluggishness in performance for typical usage.
+   * 1000 lessons without a noticeable(> 1 second) sluggishness in performance for typical usage.
+   * a total of 1000 tasks without a noticeable(> 1 second) sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 4. The application should respond and load all data within three seconds.

-5. The response time for adding, updating, or deleting student records should be within two seconds.
+5. The response time for adding, updating, or deleting student and lesson records should be within two seconds.

 6. The system should be usable with a user interface that is intuitive enough for users who have not used similar applications before.

 7. Users will only have access to their own students' data.

 8. Should there be an irregular termination of the app, the data should not be corrupted.

 9. The app should respond to user text input within 0.2 second.

+10. Data should be stored locally.

+11. The application is not expected to:
+    1. Perform analysis of students' academic performance.
+    2. Send real-time notifications when there is an upcoming lesson.
+    3. Delete lessons that are past the current date automatically.

 ### Glossary

+* * **GUI**: Abbreviation for graphical user interface, which allow user to interact with with the application via graphical components such as icons, buttons, and menus.
 * **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------